rerun-io/rerun/design/batching.md

 ### Storage

-One of the major change storage-wise is the complete removal of component tables: index tables now reference the arrow data directly.
+One of the major change storage-wise is the complete removal of component tables: index tables now reference the Arrow data directly.
-With the new design, the arrow buffers now store multiple rows of data.
-To reference a specific row, each index row must point to _a unit-length slice_ in a shared batch of arrow data.
+With the new design, the Arrow buffers now store multiple rows of data.
+To reference a specific row, each index row must point to _a unit-length slice_ in a shared batch of Arrow data.

 That is the reason why sorting the batch on the client's end improves performance: it improves data locality in the store by making the shared batches follow the layout of the final buckets more closely.

-Assuming the following syntax for arrow slices: `ArrowSlice(<buffer_adrr, offset>)`, indices should now look roughly like the following, sorted by the timeline (`frame_nr`):
+Assuming the following syntax for Arrow slices: `ArrowSlice(<buffer_adrr, offset>)`, indices should now look roughly like the following, sorted by the timeline (`frame_nr`):
 ```
 IndexTable {
     timeline: frame_nr